-Before joining Arts Council England, Janet spent 16 years with the Newcastle based National Dance Agency, Dance City as Chief Executive and Artistic Director.
-She was instrumental to the organisation’s development as a producer, educator and development agency.
-Her time there included the project management of an £8m capital development working with a Scottish design team led by Malcolm Fraser Architects.
-Alongside this she was a founding member of the Newcastle and Gateshead Arts Forum, the Chair of Audiences North East, a Board member of the National Dance Network and Phoenix Dance Theatre.
+Janet conceived and led on the fundraising and project management for an £8m Dance House working with a Scottish design team led by Malcolm Fraser.
+During her time in Newcastle she was also a founding member of the Newcastle and Gateshead Arts Forum, the Chair of Audiences North East, and a Board member of Phoenix Dance Theatre.